top of page

 Scour the internet and a short story is available online: Pink Bunny Rabbits was accepted for the July/August 2018 issue of Down in the Dirt magazine.

 The Literary Yard published his flash fiction.
-And that's all you get from the author because he's not re-releasing the edited Midnight Traffic Report, a wildly imaginative but mostly amusing short story on traffic that draws on his interest in media.
+And that's not all you get from the author because he re-released The Midnight Traffic Report, a wildly imaginative but mostly amusing short story on traffic that draws on his interest in media.

 "Winter road conditions reports on The Traffic Channel saved lives in the flourishing town of Saskatoon, Saskatchewan.
 The Traffic Channel was a major employer.
-Wyatt A. McReynolds was hired to a handsome contract in the Fall of 2001.
-Soon the traffic reports were a staple of early morning satellite television spreading across the Canadian Prairies."
+Traffic History Month isn't widely celebrated, but trafficking deserves recognition.
+Sure, traffic reports were a staple of early morning satellite television spreading across the Canadian Prairies."

+I actively sought out publishers and learned directly from their experience.
 See my last video appearance with French Press Bookworks Author Roundtable.
 I had some guest comments about reading daily.
-Just follow the YouTube link:
+Just follow the sexy YouTube link:

 Lionheart Leaks